rphuang/ExifPhotosPy/README.md

 * Window.left - set the left position for the ExifPhotos window
 * Window.width - set the width for the ExifPhotos window
 * Window.height - set the height for the ExifPhotos window
+* ShowFullFilePath - set True to display full path name of the image file
+* OverrideGridFontSize - set True to override the font size in the exif data grid
+* GridFontSize - specify the font size when OverrideGridFontSize is True
 * TagMappingFiles - specify comma separated list of files that define tag mapping
 * DefaultFolder - specify the default folder to open when ExifPhotos start
 * IncludeSubfolder - set to True to include all photos from sub-folders